anoblet/my-project/src/components/Location/README.md

 Context/use cases:
-  - Weather component needs lat/long
+  - A weather component needs lat/long
   - Should we fire an event/or accept a callback?

 Objective: